A multimodal stress detection dataset with facial expressions and physiological signals: Data records

 \section{Data records}

-The dataset contains 20 folders (A to T) with each participant's data separately.
-The dataset is anonymized and will be made available upon request to the corresponding author.
-Each folder consists of nine sub-folders (T1 to T9) according to the tasks performed by participants.
+The dataset is anonymized and available on Zenodo \cite{ZenodoDataset}.
+The dataset contains 30 folders (S1 to S30), one for each participant.
+Each folder consists of sub-folders (T1 to T9) according to the tasks performed by participants; the participants S7 to S30 did not have the recovery task T9 in their data collection.
 Table \ref{tab:over} shows the data availability for the participants in each folder.
-In addition, each folder follows these naming conventions: The first letter of the filename shows the subject ID, followed by two letters showing the task number (e.g., T1).
-For example, LX corresponds to the validated stress labels of the task TX.
+Each folder follows these naming conventions: The first letter of the filename shows the subject ID, followed by two letters showing the task number (e.g., T1).
+For example, LX corresponds to the validated stress levels of the task TX.

-We survey students for every 2 minutes intervals to measure their stress during stressed tasks.
-However, it was impossible to ask the participants to complete the NASA forms for each interval (extreme survey bias due to predictability of the questions\cite{hellevik2016extreme}), so we asked the participants to complete the NASA-TLX forms to measure the overall workload of the stressed task.
-However, we show LX as the availability of the user's stress level for the two-minute intervals while the labels survey the participants' overall workload of each task.
+To assess stress levels during the stressful tasks, we administered self-assessment stress level questionnaires at 2-minute intervals.
+However, due to concerns about survey bias arising from the predictability of the questions \cite{hellevik2016extreme} when frequently completing both the NASA-TLX and self-assessment forms, we decided to have participants complete the NASA-TLX forms only once, at the end of the task, to measure the overall workload of the task.
 The labels (overall and intervals) are provided in the $stress\_level.csv$ files.
-The NASA-TLX survey asked participants to provide overall feedback about the entire task on physical demand, mental demand, temporal demand, frustration, effort, and performance.
+Task T3 (delivering a presentation) lasted 5-9 minutes because some participants finished the task early.
+In these cases, we split the task duration into 2-minute segments for labeling, resulting in fewer labeled intervals for those participants who finished early.